oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

     ALPHA = %x41-5A / %x61-7A
     DIGIT = %x30-39

+Clients SHOULD use code challenge methods that do not expose the `code_verifier` in the authorization request.
+Otherwise, attackers that can read the authorization request (cf.
+Attacker A4 in {{I-D.ietf-oauth-security-topics}}) can break the security provided by this mechanism.
+Currently, `S256` is the only such method.

 NOTE: The code verifier SHOULD have enough entropy to make it impractical to guess the value.
 It is RECOMMENDED that the output of a suitable random number generator be used to create a 32-octet